shiveshkhaitan/pcl_bindings/common/README.md

 Execute `/path/to/binder --root-module common --prefix cmake_bindings/ --bind "" --config common.config all_cmake_includes.hpp -- -std=c++14 -I include -I ${PCL_BUILD_INCLUDE} -I ${PCL_INCLUDE} -I ${EIGEN_INCLUDE} -DNDEBUG`

+(For some reason the above command needs to be run twice.
+Will fix this)

 Execute `./make_bindings_via_cmake.py`

 The bindings would be built inside `cmake_bindings`.